Monel K500 Hex Bolts, Nuts, and Studs

 Atlanta Rod manufactures Monel K500 hex bolts, studs, and nuts to your custom specifications, and we guarantee to meet your delivery schedule.
 At Atlanta Rod and Manufacturing Co., Inc. we strive to provide our customers with the most innovative products and quality materials in the industry.

-Monel K500 is a nickel-copper alloy which combines the excellent corrosion resistance of Monel 400 with the added advantages of greater strength and hardness.
+Monel K500 is a nickel-copper alloy which combines the excellent corrosion resistance of Monel 400 (link) with the added advantages of greater strength and hardness.
 The increased properties are obtained by adding aluminum and titanium to the nickel-copper base, and by heating under controlled conditions so that submicroscopic particles of Ni3 (Ti, Al) are precipitated throughout the matrix.
-The thermal processing used to effect precipitation is commonly called age hardening or aging.
+This is commonly called age hardening or aging.

 - Chains and cables, fasteners and springs for marine service